SAP-samples/build-apps-enablement/UseCaseBuddy_Tutorial/Connect/build-use-case-buddy-connect.md

 <!-- @Kanishka: Could we also put this step later?
 So that people who dont want to use the Work Zone part can always skip it at the end? -->

-In the previous step <place holder for previous chapter>, we created an action project that will post the ideas in the Build COE template which is a Build WorkZone site.
+In the previous step <place holder for previous chapter>, we created an action project that will post the ideas in a workspace of SAP Build Work Zone.
 Now we will insert that action project in this approval process so that approved ideas get displayed on the Work Zone site.

 1. Click on **+** icon under the sucess branch of approval form to add a step. select **Actions** now.